 I move up all the old food before I meal plan on Sunday night.
 This saves me from ordering duplicates of things, like spinach or carrots, because I know we have some old carrots that can be used in the upcoming week’s meals.

 Another solution?
-Stop eating out.
+Stop eating out so much.
 If you consistently have leftovers going to waste, and you like the leftovers, put a hold on eating out or plan around it.
 I know my husband likes to eat out on Friday or Saturday nights, so I make our last big meal with leftovers on Wednesday, so we have leftovers Thursday for lunch, a light dinner on Thursday, Friday a sandwich for lunch, and Friday night we eat out – and I don’t have leftovers to feel bad about.
+Finding a great restaurant to eat out at now and again can be a great convienience for the family.
+Having a look at somewhere like http://sofiaburwood.com.au/functions-menu/ could help you get on your way to finding a new restaurant that is loved by all members of the family.

 Now, it’s still a challenge for me to not go out to eat, especially if my husband is paying.
 But now that I really know what’s inside the fridge, I’m better able to say “no, we have to eat that salad tonight!” or “sure, all we have is X left, so we could eat out tonight.”